New sentencing laws in NSW – practical information for criminal lawyers and their clients

 - Lawyers can suggest further conditions on a CRO if it gives the client a better chance of avoiding a conviction.

 - Lawyers need to advise AVO and domestic violence clients about the presumption of full-time custody or a supervised order if they are found guilty of a domestic violence offence.
+(For more information please see Jail sentence more likely than ever for domestic violence offences or breach of AVO in NSW.)

 - “Experienced” clients need to be reminded by their lawyers that the old section 12 suspended sentences are gone and they can no longer rely on these to avoid a possible gaol sentence.